trirpi/traffic-visualization/README.md

 ## Todo

-1. Create legend
-2. Create better guide to get it working in production
+1. Create better guide to get it working in production
-3. Put a server online that actually works
+2. Put a server online that actually works
-4. Make history 'today' and 'yesterday' work
-5. Make everything informative (legend, better explenation)
+3. Make everything informative (legend, better explenation)
-6. Make everything beautiful
+4. Make blue-orange mode work
-7. Ask dataset owners permission to scrape every minute or so.
+5. Ask dataset owners permission to scrape every minute or so.